contao/docs-archive/api/hooks/getUserNavigation.md

 # getUserNavigation

-The `getUserNavigation` hook allows to manipulate the backend user navigation.
-It passes the backend modules and a flag wether to show collapsed navigation items.
-Expects the array of modules as return parameter.
+The `getUserNavigation` hook allows to manipulate the back end user navigation.
+It passes the back end modules and a flag wether to show collapsed navigation items.
+Expects the array of modules as return value.

 ## Parameters

 1. *array* `$arrModules`

-	The compiled list of backend modules.
+    The compiled list of back end modules.

 2. *boolean* `$blnShowAll`

     Wether to show all modules even if the group is collapsed.

 ## Return Values

-Add your custom modules to the list and return the array of backend modules.
+Add your custom modules to the list and return the array of back end modules.

 ## Example

 ```php
 <?php